Separate Fertiliser Placement (SFP) Air Drill

 Below are the GreenStar™ 3 2630 Display screens for the blockage monitoring system.
 For complete details and information, see the owner’s manual.

-The RelativeFlow sensing chart shows the amount of flow through each sensor on the selected tower.
+The RelativeFlow system chart shows the amount of flow through each sensor on the selected tower.
 Sensitivity for the blockage system can be adjusted if desired, as shown below.

 Blockage warning sensitivity allows the producer to set and change the sensitivity of the sensors to meet their preferences.
 Increasing the sensitivity means the system is more likely to show a false blockage, while less sensitivity means the system is more likely to miss a blockage.